sodadata/docs/soda/data-contracts.md

 Using a code editor, create a new YAML file name `contracts.yml`.
 In the `contracts.yml` file, define the data quality standards you want to enforce for your data quality product.

-A data contract consists of two required top-level configuration keys for `dataset` and `columns`, one required column key for `name`, and any nummber of optional column keys to define the quality standards for your data that you wish to enforce.
+A data contract consists of two required top-level configuration keys for `dataset` and `columns`, one required column key for `name`, and any number of optional column keys to define the quality standards for your data that you wish to enforce.

 Optionally, you can use a `checks` configuration key to add SodaCL checks to the same file so that Soda executes both your defined checks, and the data contract standards as checks, during a scan of your data.